Membership

 Introduction

 Membership of the Cape Institute for Architecture is voluntary, and is recognised as a symbol of support of excellence in the practice of architecture.
-Members are automatically registered with the South African Institute of Architecture.

 The Cape Institute for Architecture is the largest of the 11 regional institutes and therefore enjoys a position of influence at a national level.